Looking for hypnotherapy in Reading, Wallingford, Thame or Oxford? Why choose Resolved! Hypnotherapy?

 I still, by the way, love working with young people.
 If your child is over the age of 9 and needs a little help, I’ll be glad to speak with you regarding how hypnosis could be of benefit.

-In 2019 I begin a two year conversion course to become a child and adolescent psychotherapist.
+I have just begun a two year conversion course to become a child and adolescent psychotherapist.
 When trained I’ll be able to combine that learning with hypnosis in order to help a younger and more diverse crowd of young people.

 I can’t wait to begin!